South Hills Academy

 • Singing, rhythm, and beginning music reading

-• Instruments and ensemble basics
+• Instrument play and ensemble basics

 • Performances at the Christmas program and spring concert

-• Team sports and good sportsmanship
+• Teamwork and sportsmanship

 New for 2026–27